 - Dividing property in a Texas uncontested divorce: Uncontested divorce lawyer Adam Kielich explores property issues common to agreed divorces in Texas.

-Retirement plans and QDROs in uncontested divorces
+Retirement plans and QDROs

 - Why retirement assets are important in a Texas divorce: Uncontested divorce lawyer Adam Kielich discusses why you shouldn’t overlook retirement assets like 401ks, pensions and IRAs.